 A bowl is such a simple object: open, balanced, a spatially-structured circle, a foot, a lip, a receptacle.
 But to make a bowl is an adventure and a loving challenge.

 It is difficult to visualize labourers whose artistry is more immediately sensuous than that of potters shaping supple, moist and plastic clay as it spins beneath their hands on the potter’s wheel.
-The embodiment of graceful and appealing forms as fingertips caress elastic and often sumptuous clay, is the paragon of creative making which is centuries old, and yet flourishes anew with every freshly fashioned pot.1. below
+The embodiment of graceful and appealing forms, as fingertips caress elastic and often sumptuous clay, is a paragon of creative making which is centuries old, and yet flourishes anew with every freshly fashioned pot.
+1. below

 A simple object—a clay bowl fashioned as we say, by the human hand.
 Simple?
 In the vernacular, being simple carries a general connotation: to be straightforward, easier to do, explain and understand, not complex/compound.
-Even at the simplest level of physicality—shaping clay on a potter’s wheel—everyone who has ever tried to shape supple clay into a pot on a wheel already knows, however, that this is not a smooth undertaking and certainly not simple.
-And yet, it is only moving plastic matter into new shapes—usually only with the human hand, muscles and energy.
-Fortunately (we say), for reasons of what we call the scientific advances in our model of the material world in the 19th, 20th and 21st centuries, we now seem to know that all matter, clay included, is composed of atoms and molecules and therewith, sub-atomic particles (and forces, fields, energy quanta, and so on…).
-This network of scientific thought has hidden complications for those of us who work creatively and imaginatively with clay in studios with our hands, bodies, brains and minds.
+Even at the simplest level of physicality — shaping clay on a potter’s wheel — everyone who has ever tried to shape supple clay into a pot on a wheel already knows, however, that this is not a smooth undertaking and certainly not simple.
+And yet, it is only moving plastic matter into new shapes — usually only with the human hand, muscles and energy.
+Fortunately (we say), for reasons of what we call the scientific advances in our model of the material world in the 19th, 20th and 21st centuries, we now seem to know that all matter, clay included, is composed of atoms and molecules and therewith, sub-atomic particles (and forces, fields, energy, quanta, and so on…).
+This network of scientific thought has hidden complications for those humans amongst us who work creatively and imaginatively with clay in studios with our hands, bodies, brains and minds.
+We are people after all, humans and nothing else!
 Things, as they say, are not as simple as they appear.
 (Democritus, Plato’s allegory of the cave, and all the interwoven tales and traditions to one side.)
 These few words open a world which will become elusive before too long.
 I like it, but it ain’t straightforward.
 So, get a grip!

 Making and creating are often the same undertaking, and occasionally they are distinct one from the other.
 This is so, not only in language, but also in fact.
 The facts of the world are not only our words for it!
 More on this later, for sure.

-1., 2.
-The Art of Earth and Fire ; 2.
-Usually thought of as ‘religion, theology, theological/trditional philosophy, and so on; 3. https://en.wikipedia.org/wiki/Sapiens:_A_Brief_History_of_Humankind
+1. The Art of Earth and Fire ; 2.
+Usually thought of as ‘religion, theology, theological/traditional philosophy, and so on; 3. https://en.wikipedia.org/wiki/Sapiens:_A_Brief_History_of_Humankind